-12. Was your food order (Please select one) Mark only one oval p tently correct?
-Always Most of the time Sometimes Rarely Never Constitute of Co 13.
-Was your food order (Please select one) Mark only one oval p • ete?
-Always Most of the time Sometimes Rarely Never 14.
-Was your food serv (Please select one) Mark only one oval p imely manner?
-Always Most of the time Sometimes Rarely Never e e e e Commence Com 15.
-Was ordering easy (Please select one) Mark only one oval Always Most of the time Sometimes Rarely Never · Canada a harra 16.
-Was ordering conv (Please select one) Mark only one oval Always Most of the time Sometimes Rarely Never Norman or town (and a special of
+(F Vas your food orde Please select one) Mark only one oval p tentry correct: Always Most of the time Sometimes Rarely Never 200 (1 Vas your food orde Please select one) Mark only one oval p ete?
+Always Most of the time Sometimes Rarely Neve \bigcirc Please select one) (Mark only one oval p oer row.
+Most of the time Sometimes Rarely Neve (/ Mark only one oval p Most of the time Sometimes Rarely Neve i 5. !
+Mark only one oval p Was ordering easy (Please select one) Mark only one oval p Always Most of the time Sometimes Rarely Neve i 5. !
+Was ordering easy (Please select one) Always Rarely i 5. !
+Was ordering easy (Please select one) Always ? per row.
+5. 16.
+Was ordering easy (Please select one) Always per row.
+Always venient?
+5. 16.
+Was ordering easy (Please select one) Mark only one oval p Always per row.
+Always venient?
+Most of the time Sometimes Rarely Neve

-Page 2

-Continuation of Food Satisfaction Survey
+Page 2 Continuation of Food Satisfaction Survey

 17. How would you rate the value of the food for the amount paid?
 Please check the box that most accurately corresponds to your level of satisfaction.
 (Please select one) Check all that apply.

-Very good

-Good

-Barely acceptable

-Poor

-Very poor

-N/A

-18. Have your complaints and/or concerns been addressed in a timely manner?
+Very good Good Barely acceptable Poor Very poor N/A 18.
+Have your complaints and/or concerns been addressed in a timely manner?
 Mark only one oval per row.

-Always Most of the time Sometimes Rarely Never N/A

-19. How can we improve the quality of service and overall food satisfaction?
+19. Always Most of the time Sometimes Rarely Never N/A How can we improve the quality of service and overall food satisfaction?
 Please give specific suggestions and comments.

-A. W. W

-Pow vered by Google Forms
+Po wered by Google Forms